 Due to the complicated nature of the Section 199 deduction, you face potential pitfalls, as well as tax-saving opportunities.
 In addition, calculations may be affected by assumptions or reliance dating back to years when the deduction equaled a lower percentage of QPAI.
 Some calculations have been rolled forward for several years and have not been updated.

 With the increase in tax dollars at stake, you can be sure that the IRS is paying closer attention to the Section 199 deduction than in previous years.
 As a result you should ensure that you have the supporting documentation and that can withstand an IRS audit on this issue.
-With that in mind, here are four steps that may help maximize the deduction.
+With that in mind, here are seven steps that may help maximize the deduction.

 - Bulk up DPGR.
 Frequently, taxpayers fail to properly identify all the items that may qualify as DPGR, resulting in a lower Section 199 deduction.
 It is important for all company departments to understand the impact of their revenue streams, especially if you are not necessarily considered a "traditional" manufacturer.